-Our Elk Creek project in southern West Virginia began production in the fourth quarter of 2016.
-When we acquired the Elk Creek project in 2012, we acquired rail access, permitted impoundment and coal refuse disposal facilities, as well as numerous reclaimed, but permitted, deep mines.
-We also acquired significant existing surface contour benches, which will enable surface and highwall mining.
+When we acquired the Elk Creek project in 2012, we acquired a rail right of way, a permitted but idle impoundment and coal refuse disposal facilities, as well as several reclaimed, but permitted, deep mines.
+We also acquired significant existing pre-law surface contour benches, which will enable lower ratio surface and highwall mining.